Life in the Gaza Strip

 Gaza has little rain and no major fresh water source to replenish it underground water supplies which are not large enough to keep up with demand.

 Treatment of waste water and sewage is another headache.
-Some 90,000 cubic meters of waste water or sewage is pumped into the Mediterranean Sea every day creating pollution, public health hazard and problems for the fishing industry.
+Gaza relies on waste water treatment plants that are either working beyond their capacity or were constructed as temporary installations for partial treatment.
+As a result, about 90 million litres of untreated or partially treated sewage is pumped into the Mediterranean Sea every day, creating pollution, public health hazard and problems for the fishing industry.